Brenda Song: 2000s: Breakthrough with Disney

 Song reprised her role as London Tipton in the Suite Life spin-off, The Suite Life on Deck.
 The show's premiere on the Disney Channel drew 5.7 million viewers, and it became the most-watched series premiere on Canada's Family Channel.
-The show became the most-watched scripted series among children aged 6 to 11 in 2008.
-In 2009, the show was the most-watched scripted series among children and the second most-watched scripted series among pre-teens.
 Disney ordered second and third seasons for the series.
 Song also starred as Paige in an animated television special for NBC, "Macy's Presents Little Spirit: Christmas in New York".
 In late 2008, Song made a special appearance at the grand opening of the RTA HealthLine in Cleveland.
-In May 2009, Disney Channel's executive vice president Gary Marsh issued a press release, which stated: "with this second-season extension, the cast of 'The Suite Life' makes Disney Channel history by becoming the longest running continuous characters on our air – 138 half-hour episodes.
-We are thrilled for them, and for the brilliant, inspired production team that made this extraordinary run possible."
-According to The Wall Street Journal, Song's participation in the series led to her becoming highly popular among children between the ages of seven and ten.
+In May 2009, the cast of 'The Suite Life' became Disney Channel's longest running continuous characters on air.
+MSNs 2009 cover story on the series stated: "Song is one of the main reasons why the "Suite Life" franchise remains one of the most successful and highly rated series in the Disney stable."
 Also in 2009, she starred in the telefilm Special Delivery, a film about a bonded courier, Maxine (Lisa Edelstein) and a troubled teen, Alice (Song).
 The Daily Record called it a "likeable comedy".
 The Australian publication Urban CineFilm gave Song a positive review for her performance in the film.
 Song also appeared in the theatrical film College Road Trip with Raven-Symoné and Martin Lawrence.